jminman99/MentraAssistant-Blank/replit.md

 - June 21, 2025: RESOLVED pricing display for subscription users - individual booking page now shows "Included in Plan" instead of dollar amounts for users with individual/council subscriptions
 - June 21, 2025: UNIFIED post-booking experience - both individual and council sessions now redirect to /sessions page after successful booking with consistent toast messaging and form reset
 - June 21, 2025: FIXED individual session cancellation - corrected API endpoint from `/cancel` suffix to match backend route, individual session cancellation now works properly
+- June 21, 2025: REMOVED hourly rate displays from all mentor profiles - replaced with "Included in Plan" and "Available" messaging to align with subscription-based model where sessions are included in user plans

 ## Changelog